succinctlabs/sp1-contracts/README.md

 ### Deployments

+To deploy the contracts, ensure your [.env](./contracts/.env.example) file is configured with all the chains you want to deploy to.

-To deploy the contracts, you can use the `forge script` command and specify the specific contract you want to deploy.
-For example, to deploy the SP1 Verifier Gateway:
+Then you can use the `forge script` command and specify the specific contract you want to deploy.
+For example, to deploy the SP1 Verifier Gateway you can run:

 ```bash
 forge script SP1VerifierGatewayScript --private-key $PRIVATE_KEY --verify --verifier etherscan --multi --broadcast